We Remember...

 Chris Economaki

 Chris Economaki covered racing from the grassroots to the highest levels of the sport, and he treated all forms of racing, including small regional segments such as the ATQMRA, with the same level of respect and professionalism.
+He was a regular visitor to Pine Brook, which was only a half-hour drive from his home in Ridgewood, NJ, and he always gleaned some new for his weekly column in the National Speed Sport News.
 It is no stretch to credit Chris Economaki with a good measure of the success enjoyed by the ATQMRA.

 Chris Economaki, an Appreciation